Responsibilities in D/s

 A responsible Dominant is always checking in, not just with their submissive, but with themselves too.
 They need to be aware of how they’re feeling, how their actions might be impacting the dynamic, and whether they’re still upholding their end of the agreement.
 It’s easy to get caught up in the power of the role, but the best Dominants know it’s about care and respect as much as control.

 Because as a Dominant, it’s essential to prioritize your own mental health and well-being.
-You can’t expect your submissive to follow your rules, complete their tasks, and take care of themselves if you’re not being reliable or accountable in your own life.
+You can’t expect your submissive to follow your rules, complete their tasks, and take care of themselves if you’re not being reliable or accountable yourself.
 Taking care of your mental health allows you to focus on your responsibilities while giving your submissive the time and attention they need.
 When you’re mentally strong and grounded, you create a stable environment where both you and your submissive can thrive.

 How do responsibilities differ between a quick play session and a long-term D/s relationship?